open-policy-agent/opa/docs/book/rest-api.md

 The `bindings` field is a JSON object mapping `string`s to JSON values that describe the variable bindings resulting from evaluating the query.

 If the watch was set on a data reference instead of a query, the `result` field will simply be the value of the document requested, instead of an array of values.

+## Methods not Allowed

+OPA will respond with a 405 Error (Method Not Allowed) if the method used to access the URL is not supported.
+For example, if a client uses the *HEAD* method to access any path within "/v1/data/{path:.*}", a 405 will be returned.